 - The program pays 20 individuals $10 an hour for working from 8am to 12pm two days a week.

-- The way the program functions is similar to day labor programs but a big difference is that once an individual receives one of the 10 spots, they are able to keep that spot so long as they show up for work on time.
-If a worker does not show up on time for work and fails to communicate their absence they lose their active spotand are placed on the bottom of the waiting list.
+- City Jobs functions similarly to day labor programs but a big difference is that once an individual receives one of the 10 spots, they are able to keep that spot so long as they show up for work on time.
+If a worker does not show up on time for work and fails to communicate their absence they lose their active spot and are placed on the bottom of the waiting list.

-- There are currently approximately 100 individuals registered for the program and many individuals are eager to work as soon as an opening is available.
+- Many individuals have registered for the program and they are eager to work as soon as an opening is available.
 For this reason, this program is not open to anyone except for Lamb Center guests at this time.
 We do hope that we will expand in the future and allow for others outside of the Lamb Center to be able to join.

 - The goal of the program is to help individuals graduate to a full-time or part time job in conjunction with housing opportunities.
 We look to engage any individual including those who are struggling with mental illness, intellectual disabilities, addiction and/or a criminal record.